mwittig/thing-it-node/README.md

 If you have remote (e.g. Wifi) access to the computer running the **[thing-it-node]**, you may also use a mobile device (e.g. an iPhone or iPad) to connect to your simple lighting system.

+Note, that instead of the browser-based UI - mobile or on your computer - you can alternatively use the native apps provided with the
+[thing-it Mobile UI](https://github.com/marcgille/thing-it-mobile) configured eitherto directly access yur local Node Computer or use *thing-it.com* (see below) as a bridge.

 ## Summary

 Let us recap what we did: